 This guy doesn’t need any introduction.
 Christ the Redeemer is one of the largest statues of Jesus and the tallest art deco statue in the world reaching a height of 30 metres and an arm span of 28 metres.

 Perched on the summit of Mount Corcovado in Rio overlooking Guanabara Bay, this is the most recognisable landmark of Rio.
 In 2007 it was voted one of the New Seven Wonders of the World and quite rightly so!

-You can avoid crowds by visiting Christ the Redeemer midweek before 8:30am or after 3:30pm.
-Also, weather can be a big factor on when to go.
+You can avoid crowds by visiting Christ the Redeemer midweek before 8:30 am or after 3:30 pm.
+Also, weather can be a big factor in when to go.
 Both visits were made in December several years apart but the first time I went, the statue was hardly visible in the big rain cloud hence my return trip!

 HOW TO GET TO CHRIST THE REDEEMER

 There are a few ways to get to the entrance of Christ the Redeemer.
-Having visited Christ the Redeemer twice i have been by train and an organised tour.
+Having visited Christ the Redeemer twice I have been by train and on an organised tour.